 Now That You’re a CPA in Virginia

 You are now a fully licensed Virginia CPA!
 Consider joining the American Institute of CPAs (AICPA).
 The AICPA offers its members continuing professional education opportunities, professional development, professional guidance, networking opportunities and discounts on office supplies and shipping services, among other benefits.
 Virginia’s local state professional accounting societies offer many of the same benefits and include the Virginia Society of Certified Public Accountants and the Accountants Society of Virginia.

 You might also want to think about specializing in a sub-discipline of accounting.
-In Virginia, budgeting analysis, tax services, financial planning, auditing, forensic accounting, and information systems are among the specialities CPAs pursue.
+In Virginia, budgeting analysis, tax services, financial planning, auditing, forensic accounting, and information systems are among the specialties CPAs pursue.